lucidworks/fusion-spark-bootcamp/README.md

 NOTES:
 - Please turn off spark master/worker before starting this job (`bin/spark-master stop` and `bin/spark-worker stop`).
 - Please ensure that you have the appropriate read credentials to lucidwords sstk-dev S3 buckets.
-The credentials should be present in the machine that hosts Fusion (and not where this lab is executed).